ChrisCintron/Text_Sentiment_Analyzer/README.md

 Mac Version: https://github.com/ChrisCintron/Text_Sentiment_Analyzer/SentimentCalc.app.zip
 Windows Version: Coming soon..

-IMPORTANT.
+##IMPORTANT
 - Make sure you have downloaded both the zip file AND 'amels_dictionaries' from the repo.
 This dictionary is needed in order for the program to work.
 - Application currently only supports PLAIN TEXT FILES.
 Make sure your text file is cleaned up and only contains characters   A-Z. The application however can remove special characters such as ".,-?:!+=';&_/\()$@#%^*0123456789"
-- A Dynamic version handling illegal characters is on the way.
+- A dynamic version handling illegal characters is on the way.

+##Instructions

 1. Open the application and SentimentCalc GUI will appear.
 Click 'Open txt file' on to select a PLAIN .txt file of your choosing.